Masa331/pohoda/README.md

 # => [#<Pohoda::Parsers::Inv::InvoiceItemType:0x00005609df3bc6a0...>, #<Pohoda::Parsers::Inv::InvoiceItemType:0x00005609df3bcb00...>]
 ```

-If the invoice above would have only one item, it would be anyways returned in an array.
 Also, when you want to build such invoice, you have to provide hash with `invoice_item` as an array with actuall items in it.

-In my opinion it would be a lot better if the methods returning arrays would be named in plural.
-And in this "invoice_item" situation it would be possible with some Inflector but not all the names are this nice(remember PohodaNaming ™?) so it's not really possible.
+In my opinion it would be a lot nicer if the methods returning arrays would be in plural.
+And in this situation(`#invoice_item` => `#invoice_items` theoretically) it would be even possible with some Inflector but not all the names are inflectible so it's not possible.

 #### Ommited elements